Best desktop guitar amps 2025: my top desktop amps for portable practice

 ❌ Avoid if you're playing bass or drop-tuned guitars: Due to its small size, the bass response is lacking a little so it'll struggle to project instruments in the low-end.

-It's one of the smallest desktop amps you can get but don't let the look fool you, Positive Grid Spark GO is incredibly loud.
+Overview: It's one of the smallest desktop amps you can get but don't let the look fool you, Positive Grid Spark GO is incredibly loud.
 Despite only being rated at 5 watts, it offers a room-filling sound and handily doubles as a Bluetooth speaker.

-As well as four preset slots available via a button push on the top panel you also get a headphone out and USB-C connector to use it as an interface.
-Combined with the Spark App you get some powerful practice tools too, like the Smart Jam function that reacts to your playing as well as Auto Chord that works out the chord structures of your favorite songs.
+The Spark App is easy to navigate, and you get some powerful practice tools too, like the Smart Jam function that reacts to your playing as well as Auto Chord that works out the chord structures of your favorite songs.

-Read the full Positive Grid Spark GO review
+Read more: Positive Grid Spark GO review

 Best for simplicity